Dannythm/danbooru-ranker/README.md

 - **MongoDB**: For data storage
 - **Stable Diffusion WebUI**: Running with API enabled (`--api` flag)
   - For parallel generation, run multiple instances on different ports
-- **Ranking and categorization**: Download the mega from [Artists list](https://rentry.org/artists_list) to us as base for ranking and categorization.
+- **Ranking and categorization**: Download the mega from [Artists list](https://rentry.org/artists_list) to use as base for ranking and categorization.

 ## Installation